Economic history of Argentina: Baring crisis to World War I

 Juárez Celman's administration saw a substantial increase in the ratio of debt to GDP toward the end of his tenure and an increasing weakness in the fiscal situation.
 The Baring Brothers merchant bank had developed a close and profitable association with Argentina, and when Celman's government was unable to meet its payments to the House of Baring, a financial crisis ensued.
 Argentina defaulted and suffered bank runs as the Baring Brothers faced failure.
 The crisis was caused by the lack of co-ordination between monetary policy and fiscal policy, which ultimately led to the collapse of the banking system.
 The financial crisis of 1890 left the government with no funds for its immigration subsidies program, and it was abolished in 1891.
 Loans to Argentina were severely curtailed, and imports had to be cut sharply.
 Exports were less affected, but the value of Argentine exports did not surpass the 1889 peak until 1898.

 Celman's successor, Carlos Pellegrini, laid the foundations for a return to stability and growth after the restoration of convertibility in 1899.
 He also reformed the banking sector in ways that were to restore stability in the medium term.
-Rapid growth rates soon returned: in the period 1903–1913, GDP increased at an annual rate of 7.7%, and industry grew even faster, jumping by 9.6%.
+Rapid growth rates soon returned: in 1903–1913, GDP increased at an annual rate of 7.7%, and industry grew even faster, jumping by 9.6%.
 By 1906, Argentina had cleared the last remnants of the 1890 default and a year later the country re-entered the international bond markets.

 All the same, between 1853 and the 1930s, fiscal instability was a transitory phenomenon.
 The depressions of 1873–77 and 1890–91 played a crucial role in fostering the rise of industry: timidly in the 1870s and more decisively in the 1890s, industry grew with each crisis in response to the need of a damaged economy to improve its trade balance through import-substitution.
 By 1914, about 15% the Argentine labor force was involved in manufacturing, compared to 20% involved in commercial activities.
 In 1913, the country's income per head was on a par with that of France and Germany, and far ahead of Italy's or Spain's.
 At the end of 1913, Argentina had a gold stock of £59 million, or 3.7% of the world's monetary gold, while representing 1.2% of the world's economic output.